kishanrajput23/Awesome-Project-Collection/README.md

-# Read the issue first for get an idea about rules and guidelines this repository follows.
+# Read the issue first to get an idea about rules and guidelines this repository follows.

 ## Awesome Project Collection🔥